Royal Netherlands Institute for Sea Research

 Introductory, multidisciplinary Masters Summer Course in marine research

-Learning objectives of the course are to:
+Learning objectives of the course

-• identify current topics in the marine sciences, ranging from marine biology, physical oceanography and marine chemistry to marine geology;
+• To identify current topics in the marine sciences, ranging from marine biology, physical oceanography and marine chemistry to marine geology;

-• identify and describe methods of sampling and observation commonly used in oceanography, including techniques and instruments used on research vessels;
+• to identify and describe methods of sampling and observation commonly used in oceanography, including techniques and instruments used on research vessels;

-• conduct a group-based research project using basic sampling techniques to collect data in the field, perform laboratory analyses, analyse and interpret obtained data and prepare a presentation of the results;
+• to conduct a group-based research project using basic sampling techniques to collect data in the field, perform laboratory analyses, analyse and interpret obtained data and prepare a presentation of the results;

 Course content

 The course includes a pre-course reading assignment, classroom lectures, field- and lab work, data analysis and an oral presentation.
-First, a series of introductory lectures on physical oceanography, marine chemistry, marine geology and marine ecology will be given, later followed by presentations on selected topics representing current research activities at NIOZ.
-Various equipment and methods of sampling and data collection in the field and in the NIOZ labs will be demonstrated.
+On the first day, a series of introductory lectures on physical oceanography, marine chemistry, marine geology and marine ecology will be given.
+In the two days thereafter, various equipment and methods of sampling and data collection in the field and in the NIOZ labs will be demonstrated.
 A major part of the course will be devoted to individual research projects, which will be supervised by researchers from NIOZ.
-Students will sample and collect data in small groups in the western Wadden Sea on the research vessels Navicula and Adriaen Coenen and/or on the tidal flats in the first week of the course.
-This will be followed by laboratory work, analysis and interpretation of acquired data and the preparation of a presentation in week two.
-The assessment will be based on demonstrated performance during practical work, data analysis and the oral presentation of the results at the end of the course.
-In order to get an idea of the kind of projects the course is offering, please have a look at the descriptions of the student projects of the 2019 course and the descriptions of the 2022 course.
-You can also read the student blogs (2017, 2018, 2019) or have a look at the Instagram Story of the 2022 course to find out about the students' experiences.
+Students will sample and collect data in small groups in the western Wadden Sea on the research vessels Wim Wolff and Adriaen Coenen and/or on the tidal flats in the first week of the course.
+Depending on the project, this will be followed by laboratory work and/or modelling, data analysis, interpretation of acquired data and the preparation of a presentation in week two.
+Also, presentations on selected topics representing current research activities at NIOZ will be given in the second week.
+The assessment will be based on demonstrated performance during practical work, data analysis and the oral presentation of the results.

 Admission requirements